Mixture of Online and Offline Experts for Non-stationary Time Series: Theoretical Guarantees

-to ensure that the advice from CO$_2$ gives an equivalent or better result than that from its online expert. \end{theorem}

-Accordingly, the regret of CO$_2$ for the online interval is $O(\sqrt{T})$, which is consistent with that of the chosen online expert.
-However, CO$_2$ works better, i.e. $\text{Regret}_{\text{CO$_2$}} \leq \text{Regret}_{\text{OE}}$, if $K$ and $T$ satisfy the condition in Theorem~\ref{th:rg}.
+to ensure that the advice from MOOE gives an equivalent or better result than that from its online expert. \end{theorem} Accordingly, the regret of MOOE for the online interval is $O(\sqrt{T})$, which is consistent with that of the chosen online expert.
+However, MOOE works better, i.e. $\text{Regret}_{\text{MOOE}} \leq \text{Regret}_{\text{OE}}$, if $K$ and $T$ satisfy the condition in Theorem~\ref{th:rg}.
 In theory, we have $\text{Regret}_\text{KE} \leq \text{Regret}_\text{OE} \leq 6D\sqrt{T\beta}$.
-As discussed in Section~\ref{intro}, these offline experts are better than the online expert when their corresponding data distributions are approximately matched, or the number of observed labeled samples in the current interval is limited.
+These offline experts are better than the online expert when their corresponding data distributions are approximately matched, or the number of observed labeled samples in the current interval is limited.
 The first inequality is strict, and $K$ is bounded by a positive value.
 On the other hand, the number of samples in an interval $T \leq B$ should not be too large.
 Although the bound of $K$ depends on $\text{Regret}_\text{KE}$, it is impossible to bound this term without any further assumptions because the $K$ experts are trained from different data sets.
 Fortunately, it is unnecessary to set K strictly according to its conditions.
-We can apply CO2 if we believe that the regret of the best offline expert can surpass that of the online expert at least $6D\sqrt{T\beta} - \text{Regret}_\text{KE} = \sqrt{T \ln K}$.
+We can apply MOOE if we believe that the regret of the best offline expert can surpass that of the online expert at least $6D\sqrt{T\beta} - \text{Regret}_\text{KE} = \sqrt{T \ln K}$.
 The assumption is mild since we can set a small K (like 2 or 3) even without prior knowledge.
-An intuitive understanding is that: if $K$ is too large, it is difficult for the meta-expert to derive effective advice because of the dilution effect from those weak experts; if $B$ is too large, the samples in an interval may come from various distributions, and the assumption about the setting may not hold.
+An intuitive understanding is that: if $K$ is too large, it is difficult for the meta expert to derive effective advice because of the dilution effect from those weak experts; if $B$ is too large, the samples in an interval may come from various distributions, and the assumption about the setting may not hold.